Brand Names: AVC

 What is sulfanilamide vaginal (AVC)?

-Sulfanilamide vaginal is used to treat vaginal candida (yeast) infections.
+Sulfanilamide vaginal is used to treat vaginal yeast infections.

-Sulfanilamide vaginal may also be used for purposes other than those listed in this medication guide.
+Sulfanilamide vaginal may also be used for purposes not listed in this medication guide.

 What are the possible side effects of sulfanilamide vaginal (AVC)?